 The Lead Consultant for Colposcopy is Mr Mike Hanneman.

 Centre for Women’s Health, Clinic 2, Level 1

 Call us on 01392 406503.

-The clinics at the Centre for Women’s Health run every Tuesday between 6 and 8pm and Wednesday between 2 and 4pm and work on a drop-in basis, so you do not need to book an appointment.
+The clinics at the Centre for Women’s Health run every Tuesday evening, 5.30pm to 7.30pm, work on a drop-in basis, so you do not need to book an appointment.